Constância

 Constância ([kõʃˈtɐ̃siɐ]) is a municipality in Santarém District in Portugal.
-The population in 2011 was 4,056, in an area of 80.37 km².
+The population in 2011 was 4,056, in an area of 80.37 km2.

-The present Mayor is António Manuel dos Santos Mendes, elected by the Unitary Democratic Coalition.
-The municipal holiday is Easter Monday.
+Conquered from the Moors in 1150, it was given the status of 'town' in 1571 through a charter from King Sebastian.
+Portuguese national poet Luís de Camões lived in exile there between 1548 and 1550.
+In 1809, the English army met in Constância before marching on Spain, on their way to the Battle of Talavera, where Wellington defeated the French.

 Parishes

 Administratively, the municipality is divided into 3 civil parishes (freguesias):